Find out more about Cathy Toogood

 If you’re after a taste of the “craic”, you’ll find bucketloads of this famous Irish conviviality in the city’s numerous bars and pubs.
 For a quieter, more cultured break, you won’t be disappointed either if you choose a boat, literary or walking tour of the city.

-Outdoor attractions include the Royal National City Park and walks around the preserved medieval centre Gamla Stan, plus there are grand buildings to admire such as The Royal Palace, the official residence of the Swedish monarch.
-Top it off with an evening at Grona Lund amusement park, with its white knuckle rides, fun fair games, restaurants and live shows overlooking the harbour.
+Outdoor attractions include the Royal National City Park and walks around the preserved medieval centre Gamla Stan, plus there are grand buildings to admire such as The Royal Palace (Slottsbacken 1, Old Town; +46 8 402 60 00), the official residence of the Swedish monarch.
+Top it off with an evening at Grona Lund amusement park (Lilla Allmänna Gränd 9, 115 21; +46 (0)10-708 91 00), with its white-knuckle rides, fun fair games, restaurants and live shows overlooking the harbour.

-It would be a shame to visit Stockholm without taking to the water for a swim, on a boat tour or to explore the more than 30,000 islands and islets making up the Stockholm archipelago.
+And it would be a shame to visit Stockholm without taking to the water for a swim, on a boat tour or to explore the more than 30,000 islands and islets making up the Stockholm archipelago.

 Which city in our list appeals most to you, and do you have any tips for visiting our chosen 10?